ibm-cloud-docs/account/ts_accounts.md

 ## Credit card can't be added
 {: #ts_addcc}

-You can't submit your credit card information to convert your trial account to a Pay As You Go account.
+You can't submit your credit card information to convert your Lite account to a billable account.

 The **Submit** button on the Add credit card page is disabled.
 {: tsSymptoms}